 - Context: Does your report describe and explain the background context enough to make your analysis understandable?
 Is it clear that you know what your data is about?
 (10 points)

 - Narrative: Is it clear what you’re trying to accomplish with your project?
 Do you maintain a readable narrative throughout that tells the story of your analysis?
 (20 points)

 - R Knowledge: Do you display a strong command of R in your work?
 Do you use the right functions, techniques, and practices throughout?
 (30 points)

 - Learning Outcomes: Do you make a convincing case that you’ve achieved the learning outcomes for this course, as stated on the course syllabus?
 (30 points)

 - Professionalism: Does your report look nice?
 Do you provide insights based on your analysis?
 Is your code clear and readable?
-Are all graphics fully and correctly labeled?
+Do you adhere to the guidelines listed above?
 Would your manager be pleased with your work?
 (20 points)